wordofwarning/wordofwarning.org/current/2020-springsummer/index.md

 >*Always special, bringing the unexpected and intriguing, thank you.*<br>*Bringing some of the most interesting performance work in the world to our city.*<br>*Fabulous for seeing things different from the mainstream machine.*<br>*Great organisation — a reason to move to Manchester.*<br>*I don't know what I would do with my spare time without you.*<br>*Refreshing company that brings diverse shows to our door steps.*<br>*WoW are great, supporting emerging work and bringing it to new audiences.*

 #### Warnings
-If would like to know specific content warnings for the work presented please click [here](/warnings).
+If would like to know specific content warnings for our Performance Programme, please click [here](/warnings).